 - Competition, markets for the Company’s products and services are highly competitive and Apple is in the midst of aggressive competition in all areas of its business.

-- Supply of Components can also represent a risk.
+- The supply of Components can also represent a risk.
 True, most of Apple’s product components are generally available from multiple sources, however, certain components are available from a single-source.
 This might make the production of new devices slower, less reliable and in any case, increase the cost of production.

 - Intellectual Property: If the company fails to protect its intellectual properties that can also become a future threat.